 As the nation and WCSD confront low levels of college readiness among graduates (remediation rate report), it is important that rigor is not sacrificed in striving for more graduates.
 This is why honors and advanced diplomas are important metrics used to determine our success and guide our system of supports.
 The chart above displays the proportion of advanced/honors diplomas awarded each year, compared to the proportion of standard diplomas.
-Importantly, there are now more students graduating with an honors/advanced diploma than with a standard diploma.
-This is a point of celebration and a testament to the hard work, determination, and foresight of WCSD students and educators.

 Just as our district rate is comprised of each high school’s success, each high school’s rate is comprised of each student population and, ultimately, each child.
 Clicking on any school, or its respective column, on the chart above will transition into a display of graduation rates by student population at that school.
-Exploring the data in this way allows the viewer to examine achievement gap successes and challenges at each school.
-Examining variability in the system facilitates disciplined discussions and sharing of effective practices.
+Exploring the data in this way allows you to examine achievement gap successes and challenges at each school.
+Examining variability in systems facilitates disciplined discussions and sharing of effective practices.
 This allows each school to best meet challenges in their own context, and affords the district to provide evidence-based supports.

 Although we have provided an overview of the data presented here, we hope you will take time to interact with it, and examine it yourself.
 The site is presented so our community can see our successes and challenges in terms of student achievement.
 Moreover, it is meant to include our community in the conversation regarding our progress.
 Exploring the data will reveal many strong points, as well as some glaring areas for improvement.
 If you, as the reader and a stakeholder in our community, have any questions or suggestions, please use the “Contact WCSD” link to get in touch with us.